|Master Yi Yun [One Cloud]||1958-1963|

 Michael Winn, born in 1951, accidently induced his first kundalini awakening in 1978 after practicing a breathing technique he learned from Rajneesh's book "The Book of Secrets".
 This lead him into various yogic paths before settling down on Daoist alchemy that he learned from Mantak Chia in New York during 1981-1985.
 Winn has incorporated qigong and Western psychology into his teaching of the alchemical formulas.
 Every summer Winn organizes the Healing Tao Summer Retreats Program, which is a summer program of about 25 different week-long retreats covering qigong, Daoist alchemy, Tai Chi, martial arts, and more--as well as teaching his own local workshops in North Carolina during other parts of the year.

 Steven Sy began learning from Michael Winn's home study course in Fall 2006 before attending live retreats in 2007.
-Subsequently Steven began taking other classes in Master Mantak Chia's system from other instructors, such as Master Mantak Chia, Marie Favorito, David Twicken, Karin Sörvik, and Minke de Vos.
-Steven's training is on-going, and he now offers coursework himself through the Spiritual Tao name.
+Subsequently Steven began taking other classes in the MANTAK CHIA® system from other instructors, such as Master Mantak Chia, Marie Favorito, David Twicken, Karin Sörvik, and Minke de Vos.
+Steven's training is on-going from Master Mantak Chia and others, and his collective training in the MANTAK CHIA® system and other external systems has been compiled into SPIRITUAL TAO® Coursework.